Global Standards for the Microelectronics Industry

 JEP128 | Nov 1996 |

-This guide has be replaced by JESD241, September 2021 Committee(s): JC-14.2 |
+This guide has been replaced by JESD241: September 2021.
+Committee(s): JC-14.2 |

 ||